octopusthu/linux-notes/system.md

 ```

 - Set hostname (For packages like `sendmail` to function normal)
-  - `hostnamectl set-hostname localhost.local`
+  - `hostnamectl set-hostname example.com`
-  - In /etc/hosts, assign the just updated hostname `localhost.local` to `127.0.0.1`
+  - In /etc/hosts, assign the just updated hostname `example.com` to `127.0.0.1`

 ## SSH